top of page

 Frequently Asked Questions

-EFT is all about understanding how your past attachment experiences shape your relationships today.
+Emotionally Focused Therapy (EFT) is all about understanding how your past attachment experiences shape your relationships today.
 Developed by Dr. Sue Johnson, this approach helps you recognize patterns in your interactions, improve communication, and feel more secure with yourself and others.
 At its core, EFT is about helping you feel seen, heard, and supported.

 EMDR (Eye Movement Desensitization and Reprocessing) is a therapy technique that helps people process traumatic experiences.
 It was developed by Dr. Francine Shapiro in the late 1980s and uses eye movements, tapping, or other bilateral stimulation to reduce the emotional impact of painful memories.
 It’s especially helpful for those who have experienced trauma and want to lessen its hold on their life.